 Every question is an important one, especially when you want to learn more about a different treatment.
 The Doctor Discussion section can help you prepare for your next discussion with your healthcare team.
 It also provides a downloadable guide to take into your appointment.

 Community Relations and Education Managers (or CoRe, for short) live and work all across the United States.
-CoRe team members are nurses or parents, social workers or people with hemophilia.
+CoRe team members are parents, social workers, or people with hemophilia.
 They're available to answer your questions, educate, or just to talk.
 Use our handy CoRe Locator to find the CoRe team member nearest you.

 You know you're leaving the ELOCTATE website?